The Korean Zombie

-Jung Chan-sung (born March 17, 1987), anglicized as Chan Sung Jung and better known by his nickname "The Korean Zombie”, is a South Korean former professional mixed martial artist best known for competing in the Featherweight division of the Ultimate Fighting Championship (UFC).
+Jung Chan-sung (born March 17, 1987), anglicized as Chan Sung Jung and better known professionally as The Korean Zombie, is a South Korean former professional mixed martial artist best known for competing in the Featherweight division of the Ultimate Fighting Championship (UFC).

 A professional competitor since 2007, Jung had also competed for World Extreme Cagefighting (WEC), Pancrase, World Victory Road, and DEEP.
 His nickname, "The Korean Zombie", comes from his perceived zombie-like ability to continue to move forward and fight aggressively, even after taking heavy blows.

 Background

 Born in Pohang, North Gyeongsang in 1987, Jung moved to Namyangju, a satellite city of Seoul when he was in his mid-teens.
 Due to his slight stature and his rural origins, he was bullied constantly by his classmates and got into many fights as a result.
 When his aunt could no longer stand to see Jung's predicament, she took him to a nearby hapkido gym when he was around 14 years old.
 Jung trained in kickboxing until his junior year of high school.
 He graduated from Daegu Gyeongbuk Institute of Science and Technology.
 Later he also began training in Judo and Brazilian Jiu Jitsu.

 At the age of 18, Jung joined the South Korean Navy and started training in Taekwondo.
 In June 2007, he won a Sambo tournament arranged by the Korean Sambo Association, and in December of the same year, he won the Lightweight division of the Pancrase Korea Neo-Blood Tournament after defeating fellow South Koreans Yoo In Seok and Lee Hyung Geol.
 Aged 20, Jung began mixed martial arts and made his professional debut soon after.
 In May 2008, he participated in and won KOREA-FC's 8-man MMA tournament in the 65 kg division.

-Jung was also a participant in a show called Street Fighter in 2007 which aired on South Korean cable television.
+Jung was also a participant in a show called Street Fighter in 2007, which aired on South Korean cable television.
 He participated in the 70 kg tournament and won.
 The tournament was stand-up only (similar to K-1 but not in a ring).